 Your factoring provider will take control of credit management.
 This frees your admin time to spend more profitably elsewhere.
 Many company owners use factoring to help them regain control of other areas of the business.

 Without concerns over when money is going to come in, you can extend your customer’s payment terms.
 This can help you improve business relationships and increase your chances of creating great new ones.

 With an invoice factoring facility, the majority of your sales ledger can be paid within 24 hours.
 And as we all know, access to fast cash is very important for most businesses.

 Knowing finances are in hand gives you peace of mind.
 It means you can now focus on the areas of your business that you want to grow or improve.

-Some financing companies don’t require an extensive trading history in order to provide you with funding.
+Some financing companies don’t require an extensive trading history to help you with funding.
 Your customer’s creditworthiness is sometimes more important.
 If you’re a growing business, this can be a real advantage.

 Disadvantages of factoring

 Funders will need assurance that the arrangement is low risk.
 They will check your customers reliably pay on time.
 If your customer base is less credit worthy, you may need to consider different funding options.